 - Ceramides: Ceramides are lipids that regulate our skin cell function.
 Without the proper ratio of ceramides, the skin's barrier can become compromised, leading to dryness, itching, and irritation.

 - Manuka honey: This natural ingredient is famous for its natural healing powers.
-Research shows it's effective at promoting tissue repair, balancing your skin microflora, and managing moisture content.
+Research shows it's effective at promoting tissue repair1, balancing your skin microflora, and managing moisture content.

-- Niacinamide: Vitamin B3 has been shown to improve epidermal barrier function when applied topically.
+- Niacinamide: Vitamin B3 has been shown to improve epidermal barrier function2 when applied topically.

 - Squalane: Squalane is a naturally occurring part of our sebum (the oil on your skin), so by replenishing it, you can help repair skin previously irritated by oil-stripping products.